About Us : Privacy Statement – Services for Clients

 Sterling Talent Solutions, Sterling, we or us means Sterling Infosystems, Inc. and all of its subsidiaries and affiliates.

-Services means the human resources technology services we provide to our clients and consumers, including background screening and employee document management.
+Services means the human resources technology services we provide to our clients and consumers, including background screening and onboarding services.

 Service provider means a company engaged to process personal information on behalf of another company.

 Third party means a person or organization that is neither you nor us.